-Our School’s research focusses on understanding the relationship between humans and the natural, built and digital environments.
+Our Syndicate research focusses on understanding the relationship between humans and the natural, built and digital environments.
 Our three disciplines each address diverse problems with direct societal significance.
 For instance, using spatial data to pioneer research in human and physical geography; establishing smart systems, applications and computational data modelling; and striving to develop sustainable design, and assess building design and performance using computer modelling.

 Our research and our partners influence policy both locally and globally, and each discipline has aided the establishment of internationally renowned projects.
-The School of TED fosters diverse projects from novel drone technology designed to help understand our changing planet to smart soil sensors to enable famers to make decisions around irrigation.
+The Syndicate of TED fosters diverse projects from novel drone technology designed to help understand our changing planet to smart soil sensors to enable famers to make decisions around irrigation.

 Inclusion, Diversity & Equity Committee

-The Inclusion, Diversity, and Equity Committee (IDEC) plays a key role in developing the School’s Inclusion, Diversity, and Equity Plan and progressively implementing it.
+The Inclusion, Diversity, and Equity Committee (IDEC) plays a key role in developing the Syndicate Inclusion, Diversity, and Equity Plan and progressively implementing it.
 IDEC operates in the broader context of the University’s inclusion, diversity, and equity principles.
 IDEC provides a forum to discuss inclusion, equity, and diversity issues.
 Members generate ideas and initiatives that build momentum, communicate, and reinforce shared values to support a culture of inclusiveness in the School.

 Centre for Sustainable Architecture with Wood (CSAW)

-CSAW works to foster the use of wood as a quality and environmentally sustainable material within the built environment with a focus on collaborative relationships between industry partners and active researchers within CSAW and the Discipline of Architecture and Design.
+CSAW works to foster the use of wood as a quality and environmentally sustainable material within the built environment with a focus on collaborative relationships between industry partners and active researchers within CSAW and the School of Architecture and Design.

 Human Interface Technology Laboratory (HIT Lab)